MarymoorStudios/Core/Samples/README.md

 2. Make the type of an existing field nullable (that wasn't previously nullable).
 3. Add new methods to existing Eventual Interfaces.
 4. Add new Eventual Interfaces.
-5. Add and publish new custom metadata items (by extending `ICapability.Descriptor`).
+5. Add and publish new custom metadata items (by extending `IMetadata.Descriptor`).

 #### DON'T:
 1. Add new fields in the middle of existing data contract types.  **DC serialization is strongly ordered.**